Women in the middle of the War

 Sudanese official claim they are actively trying to prevent women raping.
 These claims are false.
 The Government bears responsibility to provide protection to women.
 Instead of protecting women of the Darfur, the Government of Sudan actuary oppresses them; punish those who bring case forward.

-Sudanese forces have intermitting the threaten local civil society and staff who for International Agencies.
+Sudanese forces have intermitting threatening the local civil society and staff who works for International Agencies.
 Many women human right defender has been arrested or deporting International Staff who dare to speak out.

 As we all know that women are critically players in peace negotiation.
 Informal negotiation, they often ignore political and social issues.
 We have to ensure that the voice of the victims and civilians are heard.
 If women are actively involved peace agreement will be credible.
 Women help establishing positive relationship.

 Several challenges were encountered; the absence of the security in the region leading to interruption of the service in some center, wide spread of suspicions and absence of the trust among women living in the camp, short comings in Sudanese law on gender based violence that lead women to avoid reporting cases of violence for fear of reprisal, harassment of victims and their families by the local authorities when they attempt to report cases, and fair to bring criminal to court because many of them held power positions.

 Towards better security and protection for women human rights defenders

 Mainstreaming women’s participation In a nutshell, this means ensuring full participation by women alongside men in decision-making processes; putting women’s security issues on the agenda, and placing women on a par with men in the process of taking security precautions.

 Awareness rising on any confusion between social, cultural, religion values and women rights, human rights.

 On domestic violence against women which includes all physical, sexual and psychological harm occurring within the family, such as battering, material rape, female genital mutilation and other traditional practices which are harmful and a risk to women’s lives.